Skip to content

 You would need to track click-through rate, conversion rate, or revenue generated.

-In other words, social media KPIs connect platform activity to various outcomes like awareness, engagement, traffic, conversions, or retention.
-They show you what to change, what to scale, and what to stop.
+In other words, social media KPIs connect platform activity to outcomes such as awareness, engagement, traffic, conversions, or retention.
+They provide evidence for deciding what to change, scale, or stop.

-But what is a KPI vs. a simple metric??
+But what is the difference between a KPI and a simple metric?

 KPI vs Metric